Philippine Hockey Association

 The Philippine Hockey Association, also known as Larong Hockey sa Pilipinas, Inc. (lit.
 'Hockey Sport in the Philippines') is the national governing body for field hockey in the Philippines.
 It is recognized by the Asian Hockey Federation (AHF) and the International Hockey Federation (IHF).

+Background

 POC President Peping Cojuangco was appointed as the federation's chairman.
 In the POC general assembly held on January 27, 2016, the local Olympic body granted their recognition to LHP.
 Cojuangco resigned in 2021.

-In 2019, the Philippine indoor hockey national teams debuted at the Men's and Women's Indoor Hockey Asia Cup.
+In 2019, the Philippine indoor hockey national teams took part in the Men's and Women's Indoor Hockey Asia Cups making their debut in tthe respective continental tournaments.

-Indoor hockey national teams record
+The Philippines men's and women's hockey5s team debuted at the 2025 SEA Games.
+Both teams finished as bronze medalists as the losing semifinalists.

+National teams

 Philippine women's national indoor hockey team in 2019.